-Without warning, a pink screen showed on your MacBook Pro/Air, iMac, ARM-based M1 Mac, or other models of Macs suddenly or at startup.
+Without warning, a pink screen showed on your MacBook Pro/Air suddenly at startup.
 You may feel panic as the pink screen is not as common for you as the black screen, blank screen, or white screen on Mac.

 Rescue files from your Mac with the pink screen issue

-If you don't want the pink screen issue lead to your data loss, recover data with iBoysoft Mac Data Recovery.
+If you don't want the pink screen issue lead to your data loss, recover data with iBoysoft Data Recovery for Mac.
 This secure and professional data recovery software fully supports recover data from Mac that won't boot.

-You need to run iBoysoft Data Recovery for Mac in macOS Recovery mode.
-Or, you can watch the above video instead.
+How to run iBoysoft Data Recovery in macOS Recovery Mode?

-How to fix Mac/MacBook pink screen of death
+How to fix MacBook pink screen of death

 Firstly, you can try to: